questdb/documentation/reference/sql/asof-join.md

 The JOIN operation is broken into three components:

 - Select clause
-- Join claus
+- Join clause
 - Where clause

-This document will demosntrate the JOIN clause, where the other keywords demonstrate their respective clauses.
+This document will demonstrate the JOIN clause, where the other keywords demonstrate their respective clauses.

 Visualized, a JOIN operation looks like this: